 But the last few flagship 'G' phones have had one thing in common: loads of good bits, but a slightly uneven finish.
 It's lacked the final polish that would have made it a market leader, but usually combined it with a cheaper price and therefore evened out the equation.

 The LG G4 has improved battery life, improved camera and upgraded screen, and combined them with a slightly outlandish design: covering the thing in a leather coat that's certainly something the rest of the market hasn't seen yet.

-It's not longer the latest LG phone (that's the LG G5, which was announced at MWC 2016 and brought with it a brand new modular design).
-But the LG G4 still has its merits, and it's now cheaper than ever.
+It's no longer the latest LG phone, but the LG G4 still has its merits, and it's now cheaper than ever.

 One of the early sticking points I had with this phone was the price - it came at a 'normal' level, rivaling the iPhone and Galaxy flagships pound for pound.
 That's now dropped massively to make it, once again, one of the cheapest and most attractive top-end handsets in price terms - but if you're going to pick one up, it's best to do it sharpish.

 I'm not sure what LG is doing with the G4.
 There are two options on offer, and I've been testing both.
 The first is a leather back, and the one that LG is pushing as the 'premium' model, and the latter is the polycarbonate version with a diamond effect.